 This is where Hypernative comes into play.
 Our solution is designed to help you use blockchain safely by alerting you (proactively and in real-time) about suspicious activities that might affect you and allowing real-time mitigation and detection of potential vulnerabilities and risks in your own transaction pre-execution.

-For more information about the Hypernative platform, please contact us at contact@hypernative.io
+For more information about the Hypernative platform, get in touch at contact@hypernative.io